donank/bullsandcows/README.md

 # Bulls_And_Cows
-A simple and fun game to guess a 4-digit number.
+A simple and fun game to guess a 4-digit number.This is built only for educational purpose.

-Full of bugs.
+Future Commits will include
+> bug fixes.

+> UI Changes: Change the crappy design to Material Design.

+> Addition of Multiplayer(Bluetooth Support, Wifi Support etc).